2008 Shakey's V-League 2nd Conference

-The V-League 5th Season 2nd Conference is a tournament of the Shakey's V-League.
-The tournament began on October 19, 2008 at The Arena in the city of San Juan.
+The 2008 Shakey's V-League 2nd Conference was the eighth conference of the Shakey's V-League and the second conference of the 2008 season.
+The tournament began on October 19, 2008, at The Arena in the city of San Juan.

 Joining are Ateneo de Manila University, Adamson University, De La Salle - College of Saint Benilde, De La Salle University, Far Eastern University, Lyceum of the Philippines University, San Sebastian College - Recoletos and University of Santo Tomas.

 Former champion teams University of Santo Tomas and De La Salle University come back after being absent last conference.